 The Fund is part of the national Local Government Pension Scheme (LGPS).
 The LGPS was set up by the UK Government to provide retirement and death benefits for local government employees, and those employed in similar or related bodies, across the whole of the UK.
-The Administering Authority runs the London Borough of Croydon Fund, to make sure it:
+The Administering Authority runs the London Borough of Croydon Pension Fund, in effect the LGPS for the Croydon area, to make sure it:

-- receives the proper amount of contributions from employees and employers, and any transfer payments; - invests the contributions appropriately, with the aim that the Fund's assets grow over time with investment income and capital growth; - uses the assets to pay Fund benefits to the members (as and when they retire, for the rest of their lives), and to their dependants (as and when members die), as defined in the LGPS Regulations.
+- receives the proper amount of contributions from employees and employers, and any transfer payments; - invests the contributions appropriately, with the aim that the Fund's assets grow over time with investment income and capital growth; and - uses the assets to pay Fund benefits to the members (as and when they retire, for the rest of their lives), and to their dependants (as and when members die), as defined in the LGPS Regulations.
 Assets are also used to pay transfer values and administration costs.